sofa-org/sofa-gitbook/protocols/README.md

 **▶️ Simple Management:** One product, no hassle.

-**▶️ Flexibility:** Customize your investments based on your risk tolerance.
+**▶️ Flexibility:** Customize your purchases based on your risk tolerance.

 **▶️ High Yields:** Crypto’s volatility means potentially higher returns.

 ## ⛓️ **Going On-Chain **

-In the traditional finance world, getting access to structured products is like navigating a maze filled with gatekeepers who care more about making money off you than helping you grow your investments.
+In the traditional finance world, getting access to structured products is like navigating a maze filled with gatekeepers who care more about making money off you than helping you grow your savings.
 This process is opaque, expensive, and exclusive to the wealthy.

 **Transparency**: No more middlemen; clear pricing for all.